Checkin’ Out the New Public Library

 Additionally, the library creates a new and modern space for Frisco residents of all ages to take advantage of and enjoy.

-The creation of the library provides the community with a space where people can reliably go to and enjoy themselves whatever the case may be.
+The creation of the library provides the community with a space where anyone can come to enjoy themselves and time with their family and friends.

 “It gives the community a place that they can all use open access to everyone,” Chappell said.
 “It’s a place people can come and feel safe and welcome.”

-Agreeably the most vital factor of the new library is that it serves as a secure space for the entire community no matter who they are, where they come from, or how old they are.
+Agreeably, one of the most prominent factors of the new library is that it serves as a secure space for the entire community no matter who they are, where they come from, or how old they are.

 “It’s so important because of the access that it lends to everyone in the community,” Shinohara said.
 “It doesn’t matter what your socioeconomic status is or what your education level is, it’s open to everyone and anyone.”